Part 2 – Here’s A Closer Look

 From another point of view, individually and collectively, our connection with the past is that it provides valuable lessons for avoiding pitfalls and for sustaining our wellbeing.
 Nonetheless, we do live in the present; not in the past.
 So then it would be beneficial if we could learn to use the knowledge that we have changed from who we were in the past to the different person we are in the present to improve our emotional state.
 This is the more realistic because the lessons we learn are always from the past.
 Nature helps by ensuring the future is unavailable to inspection and preventing the past from coming back.

 There is another very crucial opportunity Nature provides for us to escape emotional misery.
 One silent activity that goes on in us is the translation of the unconscious impulses into conscious awareness, which enables us to react to anything inside or outside us.
-In order for this transformation to occur every thought or feeling has to have a label.
+In order for this transformation to occur in the brain every thought or feeling has to have a label.
 The labeling happens while an impulse is at the unconscious level.
 Our brain tries to match this new stimulus with similar previous ones in our memory bank and then uses the match with old information to present new information, telling us how to react based on previous reactions.
 As soon we become aware of the labeled thought or feeling we can impose our own reaction instead of merely accepting the brain’s “suggestion”.
 Depending on how often and/or seriously we have practiced doing this switch, the faster or more easily it will happen.
-Doing this is training the mind to shift gears at your command!
+Consistently adding your own interpretation to what the brain presents is training the mind to shift gears at your command!
 At the same time because of the way the brain works, by practicing this self-coaching the brain learns to dump old ways of thinking and use the new way we teach it.
 As such over time it becomes capable of instantly “suggesting” or presenting us with the different or “better” way of reacting.

 On the one hand, there are occasions when people share common agreement that someone is or is not the same after an intense experience.
-When we believe that certain events are truly life changing we see the person as different.
-I heard this view many times from some observers because of my obvious paralyzed state, although in reality my attitude to life remained unaltered.
-Generally, however, we do not apply this understanding broadly to the details of everyday life.
-Not that it is even possible to do so with every type of inner or outer change because some are very subtle or happen ever so slowly.
-To make it a habit of being aware of your ongoing reconditioning however will give you a step up as you consciously assist in the improvement of your emotional wellbeing.
-Nature is already helping you to change for the better, why not join in to give your emotional condition more than a fighting chance.
-Mental pain is unpleasant so why would you want to keep it and ignore this kind of advice to help you get rid of it.
+When we believe that certain events are truly life changing we tend to see the person as emotionally different.
+I heard this view many times from some observers because of my obvious semi-paralyzed state, although in reality my attitude to life remained unaltered.
+Making a habit of exchanging automatic thoughts with self-generated thoughts however will give you a step up as you consciously assist the improvement of your emotional wellbeing.
+Nature is already helping you to change for the better by allowing the option you to override automatic thoughts, why not join in and use the option to give your emotional condition more than a fighting chance.
+Emotional pain is unpleasant so why would you want to keep it and ignore this kind of advice to help you get rid of your mental discomfort.
 You do not have to suffer!

-On the other hand, although people who experience an extremely painful or difficult change may not see or understand how to use the change in a positive way, in some cases they do.
-Thus some situations do bring out the tendency in people to look for advantages of their plight.
-For instance separated, divorced, fired or expelled individuals sometimes believe (or make themselves believe, which is excellent) that the bad experience offers them freedom to consider better alternatives or choices now that they are “out there”.
-So both a sense that we are always being renewed and also that we can make ourselves become a part of this process for our own good are very useful tools.
-They can help to ease the weight of emotional problems.
-They can lead to less distress in many life situations, even in those that may seem intolerable.
+Indeed some people who experience an extremely painful or difficult life-change may not see or understand how to use the change in a positive way, while others have a tendency to look for advantages of their plight.
+For instance separated, divorced, fired or expelled individuals sometimes believe (or to their credit, make themselves believe) that the bad experience offers them freedom to consider better alternatives or choices now that they are “out there”.
+So both the knowledge that we are capable of changing our thoughts and also that we can actually motivate ourselves to do so, for our own good, are two very useful tools.
+They can help to greatly reduce emotional pain bringing less distress in many life situations, including those that may seem intolerable.
 Yes, we can learn to search for the good that comes with the bad in order to make the unfavourable circumstance more bearable.
 The key to successfully pulling off this way of living is practice!